UninvitedActivity/UninvitedActivity/README.md

 # Completed Future Considerations

+- Added a new detection node, from setup to feed-in and verification
 - Tiers of Uninvited Activity based on which ports are being scanned, and from which ports the scans are initiated
   - Rules 1-5
 - Narrow down an update interval that's suitable: Every 15 minutes